-Alternative lenders offer products called bad credit business loans to borrowers who cannot qualify with banks.
+Alternative lenders offer products such as merchant cash advances to borrowers who cannot qualify with banks.
 Their approval rate is a much higher 75%, so you are far more likely to get the capital you need.
 Banks deny loans for many reasons, including how long you have been in business or monthly revenues that they consider too low.
 Your credit score could be just one reason they deny your loan application.

 The average small business loan given by banks is $493,000, which provides you with an idea of what they consider small.
-This could be far more than a new business needs to borrow, and since an alternative lender’s bad credit business loans start at $5,000 and go up from there, they could be a better funding source.
+This could be far more than a new business needs to borrow, and since an alternative lender’s merchant cash advance loans start at $5,000 and go up from there, they could be a better funding source.

 2. Equipment Financing

 Commercial ovens and refrigerators are just a few pieces of large equipment that you will need to run a catering company.
 Scaling up slowly, and starting with only one or two items, will make it easier to afford them, but be aware that equipment financing loans exist to help outfit your kitchen.

 Equipment financing loans purchase equipment that then serves as the loan’s collateral.
 If you have a lower credit score, the lender may ask you to put a down payment on your new oven, but a mediocre score will not disqualify you from funding.
 The interest rates on equipment financing loans will also likely be lower than for an unsecured loan.